Mom, where’s my picture?

 That is your picture, Shana; I’m being paid in cartoons now!
 We can thank Nasir for this one.

-I don’t have to imagine, you are nothing if not a cartoon.
+I know; how grand.
 Where are all your announcements, other than the dreaded James Taylor concert at the Borgata, August 1st–which I think we’ve been informed about.

 Are you sure you know how to get to the Borgata?